What Does Trip Insurance Cover? We Summarize the Fine Print

 This isn’t insurance at all, but 24/7 travel assistance in case you lose your passport, get lost, need to know where the nearest embassy or consulate is, or fall victim to other travel mishaps.
 It’s another good ally to have on your side when you travel.

-Why understanding what travel insurance covers is a good idea
+Why understanding what trip insurance covers is a good idea

 Because things happen.
 People get sick.
 People lose their jobs.
 Things get lost.
 You may need help.